What pest is responsible for the damage to your home?

 Carpenter bees, for example, bore circular tunnels in untreated wood.
 These holes are about the size of a nickel.
-If this is the kind of damage you're seeing, you're not dealing with carpenter ants or termites, but carpenter bees!
+If this is the kind of damage you're seeing and it’s on the exterior of the house, you're not dealing with carpenter ants or termites, but carpenter bees!

-If you're seeing lots of tiny holes, those aren't carpenter bee holes.
-Instead, these tiny holes are the work of a smaller wood-destroying insect such as the carpenter ant.
-But not all tiny holes are created by carpenter ants.
-Powder post beetles can create these tiny holes as well.
-So if you’re seeing these signs, you have to consider what type of wood is being damaged to figure out whether or not you have a powderpost beetle infestation or a carpenter ant infestation.
-In this example, powder post beetles prefer hardwood and often attack furniture as well as hardwood building materials whereas carpenter ants are more likely to target softwood, especially softwood that is rotting or has been water damaged.
+So, if you’re seeing these signs, you have to consider what type of wood is being damaged to figure out whether or not you have a powder post beetle infestation or a carpenter ant infestation.
+Powder post beetles prefer hardwood and often attack furniture as well as hardwood building materials whereas carpenter ants are more likely to target softwood, especially softwood that is rotting or has been water damaged.

-Figuring out which pests is damaging the wood of your home can be a lot like an episode of CSI.
-There are many pests that can cause damage to your home, from small insects to large rodents, and everything in between!
-However, in this article, we're going to focus on carpenter ants and termites as they are the most destructive of all the wood-destroying pests that invade our New Jersey homes.
-Our goal is to equip you with a basic understanding of the diet, behavior, and habitat preferences of carpenter ants and termites to help you piece the puzzle together and figure out which of these destructive pests you're dealing with on your property.
+In this article, we really want to focus on carpenter ants and termites as they are the most destructive of all the wood-destroying insects in our state.
+Our goal is to equip you with a basic understanding of the diet, behavior, and habitat preferences of both carpenter ants and termites to help you piece the clues together and figure out which of these destructive pests you're dealing with on your property.

 There are some behaviors that subterranean termites exhibit that can help you identify the damages they cause.
 The most important of these behaviors is the construction of shelter tubes.
 Subterranean termite workers have thin skins that dry out quickly when exposed to sunlight.
 For this reason, these termite workers must build tubes made from moist soil in order to damage the wood of your home, especially if you have no areas where there is no wood-to-soil contact between the home and the soil surrounding it.